fsspec/filesystem_spec/docs/source/index.rst

-fsspec's: python filesystem interfaces
+FSSPEC: Filesystem interfaces for Python
 ======================================

-Filesystem Spec is a project to unify various projects and classes to work with remote filesystems and file-system-like abstractions using a standard pythonic interface.
+Filesystem Spec (FSSPEC) is a project to unify various projects and classes to work with remote filesystems and file-system-like abstractions using a standard pythonic interface.